How to Get There

 Main Station is located just inland from the south beach; however, given the condition of the beach, the actual landing location could be up to half an hour’s drive.
 Station personnel and vehicles will meet the plane to provide logistical support and transportation as long as arrangements have been made in advance and logistics confirmed prior to take off.
 Fees are charged to the visitor for logistics and services associated with aircraft landings.

 Please note that the cost of a charter to Sable Island is approximately $5000 plus tax.
-Specific price details can be found at the Maritime Air Charter website.
+Specific price details can be found at the Sable Aviation 44 60 Inc Website.

 Zodiac landing on north beach © Parks Canada